ssarthak0/NLP-Driven-Content-Based-Job-Recommendation-System/README.md

-# 📌 Job Recommendation System
+# 📌 NLP-Driven Content-Based Job Recommendation System

 A content-based job recommendation system using text data to recommend jobs to users based on their experience, interests, and previously viewed jobs.
 This project uses TF-IDF, CountVectorizer, SpaCy embeddings, and KNN to compute similarities between job descriptions.